ShilovVyacheslav/AirDefenseSystem/README.md

 ## ▏OVERVIEW

-A.D.S. simulates how a swarm of interceptors hunts down a swarm of evading drones when the targets' parameters are only partially known.
-Each interceptor must **guarantee** capture despite uncertainty about a target's speed, heading, or starting position — and the system assigns interceptors to targets so that the **slowest interception in the whole operation is as fast as possible** (a minimax / bottleneck objective).
+**A.D.S.** simulates how a swarm of interceptors hunts down a swarm of evading drones when the targets' parameters are only partially known.
+Each interceptor must **guarantee** capture despite uncertainty about a target's speed, heading, or starting position — and the system assigns interceptors to targets so that the **slowest interception in the whole operation is as fast as possible** (bottleneck assignment problem).

-The simulator is the runnable counterpart to a thesis on optimal pursuit: every trajectory on screen follows a closed-form solution, not an approximation.

 ---